rmwc/rmwc/README.md

 **The solution:** Use the Google sanctioned javascript Material Design Components and get out of their way.

-## Status: Alpha
+## Status: Beta
-rmwc is currently in alpha.
-The majority of the api surface is mapped out and smoke tests have been written to check rendering and basic functionality.
+RMWC is currently in Beta.
+All of the Material components are covered and  smoke tests have been written to check rendering and basic functionality.
 The docs will get a fresh coat of polish and additional documentation with the final release.

 - [x] Buttons
   - [x] Standard